 What is E & O?

-Errors and omissions insurance, also known as E&O insurance, is a professional liability insurance that protects professionals such as lawyers, doctor and/or financial advisers against claims made by clients in an event that leads to financial loss, physical harm or loss of reputation for a client.
+Errors and omissions insurance, also known as E&O insurance, is a professional liability insurance that protects 100’s of professionals such as lawyers, doctor and/or financial advisers against claims made by clients and third parties in an event leads to financial loss, physical harm, or loss of reputation for a client.

 Who should have Errors and Omissions Insurance?

-Although carrying errors and omissions insurance is optional from a legal standpoint, it is a good idea to have it.
+In some rare cases, carrying errors and omissions insurance may be optional from a legal standpoint, but it is always 100% a good idea to have it.

-Companies that sell general business liability policies often offer errors and omissions insurance as well.
-If not, there are several agents who specialize in offering these services, especially if you live in a populated city.
+Companies that sell general business liability insurance policies in ontario often also offer errors and omissions insurance as well.
+If not, there are several agents & brokers who specialize in offering these services, especially if you live in a populated city like Toronto.

-Although several companies offer this policy along with your existing liability insurance, you may still be required to go through a separate underwriting process.
+Although several companies, including your current CGL provider may offer this policy, you may still be required to go through a separate underwriting process.
 Through this process, you will most likely be asked to provide copies of contracts as well any quality control or training policies you may already have, including your history of claims or lack thereof.

 Rates for errors and omissions insurance not only depend on your personal situation, but also on the industry you work in.
 For example, an industry where mistakes are common and often lead to lawsuits, the premium rates will be higher, even if you have not been the target of a lawsuit.